brettz9/es-file-traverse/README.md

         1. See also:
             1. <https://github.com/Bartvds/eslint-path-formatter>
             1. <https://github.com/a-x-/eslint-path-formatter2>
+    1. Allow collecting whole modules in use rather than files, so can indicate desire to lint entire modules in use (e.g., so as to report back problems across the whole repo)
 1. Use esp. for `eslint-plugin-privileges` (and `eslint-plugin-query`), though really could file to become part of eslint core.
 1. Use for `eslint-plugin-jsdoc` in getting at defined variables